FMMT666/launchpad.py/README.md

     sudo pip install launchpad_py

 (in case you need superuser rights) to install it.
-Notice that the required dependencies (see below) are not automatically resolved and you need to install PyGame separately.
+Notice that the required dependencies (see below) are not automatically resolved, and you need to install PyGame separately.

 Also make sure that you're using the right "pip", matching your Python 2 or 3 preference.
 Check with